mako-framework/docs/04_databases_sql/02_query_builder.md

 	{"id": 10, "title": "Article 10", "content": "Article 10 content"},
 ]
 ```
-Data fetched using the `paginate` method will return a JSON object instead of an array where the records are available as `data` while pagination information is available as `pagination`:
+Data fetched using the `paginate` method will return a JSON object instead of an array.
+The records are available as `data` while pagination information is available as `pagination`:

 ```
 {